sim31/frapps/history/ordao-history.md

 This [original intent document](./optimism-fractal/of-intent-1.pdf) also defined a simple, council-based, consensus process for making changes to any of the rules of Optimism Fractal or its Respect distribution.
 It then defined a "bootstrap stage" as first 12 events during which the "council" which makes decision in consensus process would be the 4 people who have founded Optimism Fractal. **This meant that, in the beginning, consensus process of Optimism Fractal defined in the intent document and the msig setup which controlled the onchain smart contracts matched each other.
 In other words, the onchain msig implemented the consensus process defined in the intent document.**

 The bootstrap stage made sense not just because it bought us time to develop something better.
-We wanted eventual consensus process to be based on Respect distribution (one of the main use cases of Respect - bootstrapping governance), but we did not have any respect distribution to start with.
+We wanted eventual consensus process to be based on Respect distribution (one of the main use cases of Respect - bootstrapping governance), but we did not have any respect distribution to start with on Optimism.
 So some kind of bootstrapping phase to build up the initial distribution was needed.

 But this bootstrap stage had a predefined limit - 12 events (12 weeks).
 This time frame seemed reasonable to us at the time.
 By then we expected to implement a fully onchain legitimate consensus process that would give all the power to the respect-holders who have been participating throughout the bootstrap stage and beyond.